FREE SHIPPING OVER $49

 Encourage Hydration

 Cats are notorious for not drinking enough water, which can make their urine more concentrated and increase the risk of crystals forming.
 To encourage hydration, try offering wet food, placing multiple water bowls around the house or even using a pet fountain (many cats love the flowing water).
+The Cornell Feline Health Center notes that increasing water intake is a primary defence against urinary issues.
 The more they drink, the better their urinary health!
-(The Pet Vet)

 Provide Multiple Litter Trays

 For multi-cat households, having enough litter trays is crucial.
 The golden rule is one litter tray per cat, plus one extra.
+Practising good litter box hygiene by keeping all trays clean and providing one more box than the number of cats in the home can help reduce the risk of urinary blockages.
 This reduces competition, keeps trays cleaner and encourages your cat to urinate regularly instead of holding it in.
-(Enviro Research Institute)

 Feed a Urinary Health Diet